Back to Blog

 Increasingly Economical

-Given the many advantages servo motors have over induction motors, one might wonder why someone would choose induction motors at all.
+Given the many advantages servo motors have over induction motors, one might wonder why anyone would choose induction motors at all.
 The historical answer has been that servo motors have been significantly more costly than induction motors.

 Servo Drive and Servo Amplifier